 The City maintains a rolling five-year Capital Improvement Program (CIP).
-The current CIP extends to Fiscal Year 2028 and anticipates \$184.3 million in capital improvements.
-This CIP program has been pre-approved by the Signatory Airlines as part of the Airline Agreement(s) with a seven-year term expiring June 30, 2023.
+The current CIP extends to Fiscal Year 2028 and anticipates \$648.3 million in capital improvements.
+This

+CIP program has been pre-approved by the Signatory Airlines as part of the Airline Agreement(s) with a seven-year term expiring June 30, 2023.
 Capital improvements other than those identified in the pre-approved capital plan exceeding certain cost thresholds and not subject to other limitations are subject to the capital project review and approval provisions of the Airline Agreements.

-Of the \$184.3 million CIP, \$180.15 million would improve ABQ Airport and \$4.15 million would be allocated to the Double Eagle II Airport.
+Of the \$648.3 million CIP, \$622.9 million would improve the Albuquerque International Sunport and \$25.4 million would be allocated to the Double Eagle II Airport.
 The funding plan for the CIP is a mixture of grants, "pay-as-you-go" PFC's, CFC's and Airport equity.
 The City plans to issue no new debt to fund projects.